Ford Thunderbird (tenth generation): Mid-cycle refreshes

 The Thunderbird received an extensive mid-cycle refresh for 1994, with revisions to powertrain, exterior appearance, addition of safety features, and a total redesign of its interior.

 The front fascia saw substantial styling changes with larger air intakes in the bumper cover, new headlamps, and a new, slightly more curvaceous hood.
 The Thunderbird emblem was moved from the front edge of the hood to the upper air intake slot in the bumper cover.
 The interior was completely redesigned to accommodate dual front airbags and to optimize driver comfort and convenience, which resulted in the deletion of motorized seat belts and they were replaced with the regular seat belts.
 It featured wrap-around cockpit style instrumentation with a new steering wheel, radio and climate controls, and sweeping curves on the door panels and dashboard surfaces.
 LX models featured revised seat designs with a choice of new fabric or leather seating surfaces.

-Arguably the most dramatic change for 1994, however, was the new 4.6 L Modular SOHC V8 which replaced the "5.0" small block engine.
+Arguably the most notable change for 1994, however, was the new 4.6 L Modular SOHC V8 which replaced the "5.0" small block engine.
 The 4.6 L V8 was rated at 205 hp at 4,500 rpm and 265 lbft of torque at 3,200 rpm and brought with it an updated powertrain control module, the EEC-V (base V6 Thunderbirds and Super Coupes continued to use the older EEC-IV).
 An electronically controlled 4R70W 4-speed automatic transmission replaced the AOD automatic transmission in all instances where it was previously used in the Thunderbird.
-Car and Driver reviewed the 4.6 L V8 and it managed a 0 to 60 mph acceleration time of 8.1 seconds and a quarter-mile being completed in 16.3 seconds at 87 mph.
+Car and Driver reviewed the 4.6 L V8 and it managed a 0 to 60 mph (97 km/h) acceleration time of 8.1 seconds and a quarter-mile being completed in 16.3 seconds at 87 mph.